The Debt Arrangement Scheme (DAS) is a Scottish Government Scheme for those who are in debt and need a bit more time to

 Who is the Debt Arrangement Scheme suitable for?

 The Scheme is suitable for people who live in Scotland and cannot pay their debts as they fall due.
-This normally means people who cannot make their minimum payments.
+This normally means people who cannot make minimum contractual payments to their debts.

 Do you have to include all your Debts?

-When you apply for a Debt Payment Programme (DPP) under the Debt Arrangement Scheme, you can decide whether to include all your debts or leave them out.
+When you apply for a Debt Payment Programme (DPP) under the Debt Arrangement Scheme, you can decide whether to include all your debts or whether to exclude certain debts.
 The type of debts you can leave out are rent and mortgage arrears.
 This can let you enter into a separate agreement with your Landlord or Mortgage provider so they don’t try and evict you or repossess your home.

 Can Creditors stop you entering the Debt Arrangement Scheme?